• Skip to main content

 Rosemary Lemon Garlic Chicken Thighs

 A number of years ago, in a pinch, I bought Trader Joe's Spatchcocked Lemon Rosemary Chicken.
 It's a bit pricey, but we needed dinner and somehow had no food in the house.
-I wanted something effortless and flavorful.
-And that spatchcock chicken more than delivered.
-I loved the flavor, and it seemed like something I simply had to play with a bit.
-My experiments took the form of these rosemary lemon garlic chicken thighs and came pretty damn close to that Trader Joe's spatchcocked version.
-Before you get started, be sure to check out my video on how to trim the fat from chicken thighs too.
+I absolutely loved the flavor, and it seemed like something I simply had to make my own version of.
+My experiments took the form of these rosemary lemon garlic chicken thighs and came pretty damn close to that Trader Joe's spatchcocked chicken.

 The Key to Rosemary Lemon Garlic Chicken Thighs is the Marinade